uchexm/justjapa/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)

 > **From Initial Planning to Thriving Abroad**
-> Everything you need to "japa" in one intelligent ecosystem.
+> Everything you need to "migrate" in one intelligent ecosystem.

 ---